lolren/Zenbot-Wrapper/README.md

 sudo ./bot.sh
 why run as sudo ( unfortunately, sudo is a requirement for coinmarketcap apy.
 Also, the bot creates a ramdisk to put some files, required, in /mnt/lpmbot.
 These are text files with prices.

-why i created the script? i-ve played a lot with Zenbot. for some reason, you set the parameters, and its laggy, meaning that it waits till it makes the transaction with the parameters you give!
+Why i created the script?
+I have played a lot with Zenbot.
+For some unknown reason, you set the parameters, and it is laggy, meaning that it waits until it makes the transaction with the parameters you give!

+strategy: at the moment, the only strategy is : buy low, sale high! which mean you can put the x%+lowest session price to buy, and x%-higgest price to sale.
+Translated, that means that the script will buy after a price fall, when the coin reach the lowest price plus buy % and will sale when the coin will decline, meaning peak price minus sale percent!
+I wait your suggestions to implement future strategys!